PlaydateSquad/pd-achievements/docs/achievements.md

 ### achievements.save()

-Saves the player's earned achievements as "Achievements.json" in your game's data, and exports the updated achievement information to `/Shared`.
+Saves the player’s earned achievements as "Achievements.json" in your game’s data, and exports the updated achievement information to `/Shared`.

 ### achievements.isGranted(`string`: _achievement_id_)